 While outsourcing won’t completely eliminate PCI scope, using a qualified vendor that is PCI compliant can reduce your PCI exposure to an SAQ-A, (the easiest of all SAQs), or simply the people and process components of the PCI DSS (think Requirement 12).
 Imagine a world where you’re only taking payment card information through an eCommerce application hosted by a third-party iFrame.
 To add to that, you also could have a hosted contact center solution, so payment card data flows through both the eCommerce and contact center environments without touching your back-office environment.
 Your compliance obligations will include filling out an SAQ or extremely shortened Report on Compliance (ROC) and providing the third-party’s ROC.

 The biggest question around this strategy is cost.
 How much does it cost to outsource these functions to a third-party?
-In a perfect world, these third-party solutions will pay for themselves with the savings you will receive by reducing PCI compliance related operations, compliance testing, and capital expenditure.
+In a perfect world, these third-party solutions will pay for themselves with the savings you will receive by reducing PCI compliance-related operations, compliance testing, and capital expenditure.
 Most important, you must find outsourcing vendors that have validated solutions and can prove that their security posture is more stringent than your organization’s security posture – and, they must be able to provide evidence to this effect.

 Can I use all of these solutions?

 Absolutely!
 Most of TokenEx customers are using a combination of these solutions.
 For example, they use tokenization for passing data through the environment, encryption for data in transit, network segmentation to ensure a component of their environment does not touch the back-office systems, outsourcing the acceptance of payment card data, and a hand-off of payment card data to payment processors.
 We’ve implemented these scenarios quite often, and the strategy is sound.
-Depending on the expense and the ability to integrate across all of these different technologies, do your research on companies who are interoperable with other solution providers.
+Depending on the expense and the ability to integrate across all of these different technologies, do your research on companies that are interoperable with other solution providers.
 Often, leveraging multiple technologies may be the only option to avoid compliance and risk.

 The biggest pitfall we see with PCI Scope reduction is properly identifying where all of the payment card data interacts with your environment.
 While we all like to think we know exactly where all of that sensitive data is touching, it is extremely important to leverage consulting organizations that will perform data discovery/data mapping services to find all the data sources and properly educate you on where payment card data lives and how it is used in each business unit.
 The number of breaches that have occurred due to a hacked server with payment card data on it that the company didn’t even know about, is inordinate.
 So, taking the appropriate time and measures to effectively find data, track where it is flowing, followed by implementing a strategy to reduce scope, is the best course of action.

 Last but not least, don’t try to boil the ocean when it comes to reducing scope.
 Starting with both a short and long-term strategy for scope reduction is the best advice we can give.
-For example, get rid of stored payment card data, therefore eliminating PCI-DSS Requirement 3 all together.
+For example, get rid of stored payment card data, therefore eliminating PCI-DSS Requirement 3 altogether.
 From there, push your PCI boundary of exposure outwards, leveraging the different technologies previously discussed.
 The most successful scope reduction initiatives TokenEx has been a part of include multiple phases of integration, each one incrementally reducing the burden on technology and people.